momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

   - Don't port a map if it seems like it's been released for a single server, unless you can get explicit permission.
 - If in doubt, try your best to contact the original mapper.

-For mappers porting their own map, restrictions on visual/gameplay changes generally don't apply and you're welcome to recompile for Momentum -- it's your map.
+For mappers porting their own map, restrictions on visual/gameplay changes generally don't apply and you're welcome to recompile for Momentum — it's your map.

 # Source Map Basics

-Momentum map porting is primarily about manipulating **BSP** file, the format for _compiled_ Source engine maps.
+Momentum map porting is primarily about manipulating **BSP** files, the format for _compiled_ Source engine maps.
 In rare cases it may be required to decompile a map to a **VMF** file to edit in Hammer (Source's map editor), but since recompiling causes lighting recalculations and other small changes, we prefer modifying existing BSPs whenever possible.

 As a format BSPs are notoriously complex (see the [VDC page](<https://developer.valvesoftware.com/wiki/BSP_(Source)>)), consisting of numerous _lumps_ with different data structures.
 Fortunately for us, we generally only care about a few: